-- Your authorization for coverage under a reissued general permit or a replacement of this general permit following your timely and appropriate submittal of a complete application requesting authorization to discharge under the new general permit and compliance with the requirements of the new permit; or - Your submittal of notification of termination that the facility has ceased operations; - · Issuance or denial of an individual permit for the facility's discharge; or - A formal permit decision by DWWM not to reissue this general permit, at which time DWWM will identify a reasonable time period of covered dischargers to seek coverage under an alternative general permit or individual permit.
+- Your authorization for coverage under a reissued general permit or a replacement of this general permit following your timely and appropriate submittal of a complete application requesting authorization to discharge under the new general permit and compliance with the requirements of the new permit; or - Your submittal of notification of termination that the facility has ceased operations; or - Issuance or denial of an individual permit for the facility's discharge; or - A formal permit decision by DWWM not to reissue this general permit, at which time DWWM will identify a reasonable time period of covered dischargers to seek coverage under an alternative general permit or individual permit.
 Coverage under this permit will cease at the end of this time period.

-PART I. INTRODUCTION 5
+PART I. INTRODUCTION I.A.
+TERMS OF PERMIT

 I.B.
 COMPLIANCE REQUIREMENT 5

 I.C.
 WATER QUALITY

 I.D.
 REQUIRED REPORTING 6

 I.E. DIRECTOR'S AUTHORITY TO REQUIRE OTHER PERMITS 7

 I.F.
 ALLOWABLE DISCHARGES 7

 I.G.
-PROHIBITED DISCHARGES
+PROHIBITED DISCHARGES 7

-PART II PRE-CONSTRUCTION REQUIREMENTS
+PART II PRE-CONSTRUCTION REQUIREMENTS 8

-II.A.
-APPLICATIONS
+ILA.
+APPLICATIONS 8

 II.B.
 POSTING SIGN OR NOTICE 11

 II.C.
-INCOMPLETE OR INCORRECT APPLICATIONS
+INCOMPLETE OR INCORRECT APPLICATIONS 11

 II.D.
-PUBLIC NOTICING OF APPLICATIONS
+PUBLIC NOTICING OF APPLICATIONS 12

 II.E.
-AUTHORIZATION TO DISCHARGE
+AUTHORIZATION TO DISCHARGE 12

 II.F.
-INSTALLATION OF EROSION AND SEDIMENT CONTROLS
+INSTALLATION OF EROSION AND SEDIMENT CONTROLS 12

 II.G.
-QUALIFIED PERSON TO INSPECT EROSION AND SEDIMENT CONTROLS
+QUALIFIED PERSON TO INSPECT EROSION AND SEDIMENT CONTROLS 13

 II.H.
-STORMWATER POLLUTION PREVENTION PLAN (SWPPP) COMPONENTS
+STORMWATER POLLUTION PREVENTION PLAN (SWPPP) COMPONENTS 13

-II.I.
-GROUNDWATER PROTECTION PLAN (GPP)
+ILL GROUNDWATER PROTECTION PLAN (GPP) 21

 II.J.
 CONSISTENCY WITH OTHER PLANS 23

 PART III.
-REQUIREMENTS DURING CONSTRUCTION
+REQUIREMENTS DURING CONSTRUCTION 23

 III.A.
-COMPLY WITH APPROVED PLAN 23
+COMPLY WITH APPROVED PLAN

 III.B.
 INSPECTIONS BY QUALIFIED PERSON

 III.C.
 IMPLEMENT ADDITIONAL BMPS TO PROTECT WATER QUALITY

 III.D.
-FEES 29
+FEES

 PART IV.
-REQUIREMENTS AFTER CONSTRUCTION
+REQUIREMENTS AFTER CONSTRUCTION 29

 IV.A.
 VERIFY ALL DISTURBED AREAS ARE STABILIZED 29

 IV.B.
-RECORDS INSPECTIONS
+RECORDS INSPECTIONS 30

 IV.C.
 PREPARE FOR TERMINATION 30

 IV.D.
 TERMINATION OF COVERAGE 30

-Director's Signature Page 32
+Director's Signature Page Appendix A

-Appendix B
+Appendix B 38

 Appendix C 41